 In addition to teaching the courses below, Dr. Webb is also the Director of the URI Marine Biology Program.

-BIO 412 Evolution and Diversity of Fishes (Spring 2019) – This course examines structural, functional and behavioral adaptations of fishes in the context of the patterns of their evolutionary diversification (fishes are the most speciose group of vertebrates, with 30,000+ spp.).
+BIO 412 Evolution and Diversity of Fishes (Spring 2023, 2024) – This course examines structural, functional and behavioral adaptations of fishes in the context of the patterns of their evolutionary diversification (fishes are the most speciose group of vertebrates, with 34,000+ spp.).
 The lab will be largely specimen-based, using fish collection materials and fresh material, where appropriate.
 Field trips (e.g., New England Aquarium, fish hatchery, fish trawl) may be included, as time allows.
 Upon completion of this course, students will be able to: 1) understand the basis for the taxonomic hierarchy, systematic placement (tree thinking), and adaptive trends among fishes, 2) discuss the ways in which various aspects of fish biology are investigated through lab and field studies, 3) identify fishes belonging to prominent marine and freshwater taxa, especially those from the New England area, and 4) critically evaluate primary journal papers in the fields of fish biology/ichthyology.
-BIO 412 and BIO 512 meet together, but BIO 512 includes some addition work, generally in the form of a weekly paper discussion and/or a more extensive research paper suitable for graduate students.
+BIO 412 and BIO 512 meet together, but BIO 512 (for graduate students) includes some addition work, generally in the form of a weekly paper discussion and/or a more extensive research paper.